 Some of the bone and joint problems of the Frenchie are due to the fact that it is somewhat of a dwarf breed.
-Intervertebral disc disease, hemivertebrae and patella luxation are all common health problems.
+Intervertebral disc disease, hemivertebrae, and patella luxation are all common health problems.
 In intervertebral disc disease the discs that cushion the vertebrae of the spine herniation and rupture.
 This leads to an exposure of the sensitive nerve endings of the spine.
-Damage to these nerves can result in pain, incontinence and paralysis.
+Damage to these nerves can result in pain, incontinence, and paralysis.
 Hemivertebrae is a genetic deformity of the spine.
-The screw type tail is a manifestation of this genetic deformity.
-It is a less serious condition than IVDD, but can be an uncomfortable condition for the dog.
+The screw-type tail is a manifestation of this genetic deformity.
+It is a less serious condition than IVDD but can be an uncomfortable condition for the dog.

 Hip dysplasia is a common problem of the breed.
 The Orthopedic Foundation for Animals ranks French bulldogs 21st in its incidence of hip dysplasia.
 In data collected by OFA up to a third of French bulldogs tested positive for malformed hips or shallow hip sockets.
-In patella luxation the kneecap slips out of place resulting in limping or lameness.
+In patella luxation, the kneecap slips out of place resulting in limping or lameness.
 The OFA found an incidence rate of 5.4% among French bulldogs–a rank of 26th of the dog breeds.

 Cherry eye, entropion, distichiasis, and cataracts are common eye problems of the breed.
-In cherry eye, the third eyelid protrudes in a bulging red mass.
+In the cherry eye, the third eyelid protrudes in a bulging red mass.
 Eye irritation and corneal damage can result.
 In entropion, the eyelid is folded in on itself.
 Abrasions to the cornea can occur.
 A simple surgery can remedy the problem.
 Distichiasis is a genetic condition in which the eyelashes grow in unusual places or directions on the eyelids.
 The eyelashes rub against the eye surface and cause the dog pain.
 Abrasions may develop on the surface of the eye and interfere with vision.
 Cataracts are a disease of older dogs and can result in a dog ultimately going blind.
 The OFA data ranked French bulldogs third among the breeds in which cataracts most often occurred.
 Fortunately, surgery when initiated in a timely manner often can save the vision of even older dogs.

 Other Genetic Problems

 Other genetic conditions that crop up are Von Willebrand’s Disease, deafness, and allergies.
 Von Willebrand’s Disease is a genetic disease in which there is an absence of a protein necessary for blood clotting.
-Minor injuries or routine surgeries can result in massive haemorrhages.
+Minor injuries or routine surgeries can result in massive hemorrhages.
 In addition, deafness and food and environmental allergies are common problems that occur in the breed.

-There is no way to sugar coat the plain fact that French bulldogs as a breed have many serious health problems.
+There is no way to sugarcoat the plain fact that French bulldogs as a breed have many serious health problems.
 The solution, unfortunately, would involve cross-breeding to the point that the breed would cease to exist in its recognized (and loved) form.